antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [6.6] APIs **SHOULD** try to be compatible with older versions, providing they remain clear and unambiguous

-For example, an API endpoint moved from `/ships` to `/fleet/ships` to be better organised, no other aspects of the endpoint are changed.
+For example, an API endpoint is moved from `/ships` to `/fleet/ships` to be better organised.
+No other aspects of the endpoint are changed.

 This represents a breaking change, as requests made to `/ships` will no longer return what they did previously.
-In this case a request made to the earlier `/ships` and newer `/fleet/ships` will be identical (other than the URL obviously).
+In this case a request made to the earlier `/ships` and newer `/fleet/ships` will be identical (other than the URL used to access the endpoint obviously).
 Backwards compatibility can therefore be preserved by using a `301 Moved Permanently` header to redirect requests made to the old method to the new.

 This remains clear and unambiguous by informing the user, "this has moved to here", the user can then update their requests in their own time.